Biden paints Trump as reckless as Pence and science advisers cheer vaccine news

-In Wilmington and in Washington on Thursday, the two events provided a virtual split screen of sorts that illuminates the challenges confronting the incoming administration on the most immediate crisis it faces.
-The events also showed to what extent the Trump administration is ignoring the reality that in just two months, there will be a change of power at the White House.
+In Wilmington and in Washington on Thursday, the two events provided a split screen of sorts illuminating the challenges confronting the incoming administration on the most immediate crisis it faces.
+The events also showed the extent to which the Trump administration is ignoring the reality that in just two months there will be a change of power at the White House.

-Trump’s refusal to concede his election loss and allow his government to share information with the incoming Biden administration will “put us behind the eight-ball” for a month or more after taking office, and just as lifesaving vaccines are expected to be distributed, Biden said.
+Trump’s refusal to concede his election loss and allow his government to share information with the incoming Biden administration will “put us behind the eight ball” for a month or more after taking office, and just as lifesaving vaccines are expected to be distributed, Biden said.

 “And that’s lives.
 How many will be lost as a consequence of that?” the president-elect said during a news conference here.
 “I can’t tell you.”

-Meanwhile, Pence and public health officials touted encouraging news on vaccines, particularly on their efficacy, and promised Americans that millions of doses could be distributed almost immediately upon approval by the Food and Drug Administration.
+Meanwhile, Pence and public health officials touted encouraging news on vaccines, particularly on their efficacy, and promised Americans that millions of doses could be distributed almost immediately upon approval of a vaccine by the Food and Drug Administration.
 They urged the country to continue mitigation measures such as wearing masks and social distancing — even as Pence did not wear a face covering at the White House podium.

-The vice president, who ignored a cacophony of shouted questions from reporters, even as Biden took questions after his own event in Delaware, also relayed a message from Trump, who has nearly vanished from public view since losing the presidency earlier this month.
+The vice president, who ignored a cacophony of shouted questions from reporters, even as Biden took questions after his own event in Delaware, also relayed a message from Trump, who has nearly vanished from public view since losing the presidency this month.

 “President Trump wanted me to make clear that our task force, this administration and our president does not support another national lockdown, and we do not support closing schools,” Pence said.